ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 11, 1925:**

+A correlation-based measure of fairness should be based on how much our "forbidden" variable S affects our prediction Yhat.
+We hope the impact is small.

+In Problem 2, Yhat should be our predicted wage income, and S should be gender.

+Problem 1 is unusual, and more subtle, because instead of outright eliminating S, we try to use it in a fairer way.
+Yhat is our prediction regarding passing the bar, and S is family income.

 **May 10, 1820:**

 One of my goals in Hwk 2 is to familiarize you with R class structures.